-How to Publish Your Game In China
+How To Publish Your Game In China

 Publishing an iOS or Android mobile game in China is not as simple as uploading it to the Apple App Store or Google Play and checking a couple of boxes.

 For one, Google Play is not available in China.
-In its place is an ecosystem of 400+ app stores, each with their own submission process.
+In its place is an ecosystem of 400+ android app stores, each with their own submission process.

-And before your game can be published, it must undergo a strict government approval process that can seem daunting to outsiders (which is why companies like ours exist to make it easy).
+And before your game can be published, it must receive a unique “game license” after undergoing a strict government approval process that can seem daunting to outsiders (which is why companies like ours exist to make it easy).

 By law, all games published in China must be so licensed – from PC games to mobile games, to HTML5 games to Mini-games inside other apps (like WeChat and Douyin).
-However, in practice, the government currently seems to focus primarily on games that draw revenue through in-app purchases.
+However, in practice, the government currently seems to focus primarily on games that are paid and/or draw revenue through in-app purchases.

 But we think the rewards are worth it to gain access to this massive $30+ billion market of 640+ million hungry gamers.
-This article is a brief overview of how you can tap into it:
+This article is a brief overview of how you can tap into it.

 BASIC REQUIREMENTS